-The main result of the quantitative analysis were that MT reduced pre-meal anxiety and this show a promising possibility of the ways MT could be used in the treatment of AN.
-Our guess is that having less pre-meal anxiety means being able to follow dietary guidelines more peacefully and potentially reduce the need for specialised assistance during meals.
-Being able to carry out an intervention that reduces anxiety before dinner could provide a very important contribution to the recovery process of AN patients which, necessarily, passes through weight gain.
-These possible consequences deserve to be investigated in further studies.
+The principal result of the quantitative analysis was that MT reduced pre-meal anxiety, offering an indication of ways in which MT may be used in the treatment of AN.
+We imagine that having less pre-meal anxiety means being able to follow dietary guidelines more calmly and potentially reducing the need for specialist assistance during meals.
+With respect to AN patients the capacity to intervene in a manner that will reduce anxiety before evening meals may constitute a very important contribution to the recovery process, which will necessarily involve weight gain.
+It would certainly be worth undertaking further studies to investigate such potential results.

-The fact that MT decreased pre-meal anxiety compared to the Monday and Tuesday pre-meal activities made us reflect.
-Comparing the effects of these activities on pre-meal anxiety was not the intention of this study.
-Somehow, we felt that pre-meal anxiety measured on Mondays and Tuesdays was a standard measure to which Wednesday anxiety was compared beyond any pre-meal activity.
-Neither Monday nor Tuesday’s activity were specifically designed to reduce pre-meal anxiety while the Wednesday’s activities was.
-Furthermore, the possibility that MT may in fact have been part of an interactive effect with the other activities cannot be excluded.
+Comparing the pre-meal activities of the sessions held on Monday and Tuesday with those practised during the MT sessions, the fact that the latter decreased pre-meal anxiety made us reflect.
+In any case, a comparison of the effects of these activities on pre-meal anxiety was not the intention of this study.
+We felt that the pre-meal anxiety measured on Mondays and Tuesdays would represent a standard measure to which the degree of anxiety experienced on Wednesday could be compared beyond any pre-meal activity.
+The activities occurring on Monday and Tuesday were not specifically determined to reduce pre-meal anxiety while the Wednesday had this precise purpose.
+Furthermore, the possibility that MT may in fact have had an interactive effect with the other activities cannot be excluded.

-The result of this study is in line with the findings of two recent reviews which argue that listening to music appears to be effective in reducing anxiety in a large range of clinical populations [45, 46].
-In particular Harney et al. points out that the significant reduction in anxiety could be linked to its emotional regulatory effects.
-Emotional regulation is commonly cited in the literature as the main function of music listening [47, 48].
-Plus, a study that use both active and receptive MT show that MT was effective in reducing anxiety and depression levels in GAD patients [49].
-The Authors suggest that a possible explanation of the positive effect of several active MT sessions is that when we use the intense movement of the body in creative form, we are promoting the release of physical and psychological tension.
+The result of this study is in line with the findings of two recent reviews in which it is sustained that listening to music appears to be effective in the reduction of anxiety in a large range of clinical populations [45, 46].
+In particular, Harney et al. point out that the significant reduction in anxiety may be linked to the emotional regulatory effects of this activity.
+Emotional regulation is commonly cited in relative literature as the main function of listening to music [47, 48].
+Furthermore, a particular study in which both active and receptive MT is adopted indicates that MT was effective in reducing anxiety and depression levels in GAD patients [49].
+The Authors suggest that a possible explanation of the positive effect of several active MT sessions is that when we engage in intense movements of the body in a creative manner, we stimulate the release of physical and psychological tension.

-We also believe that MT may have had a greater influence in reducing anxiety because it more stimulates the emotional response of patients and this could be the focus of further research.
+We also believe that MT may have had a greater influence in reducing anxiety because it results in a more intense stimulation of emotional responses on the part of patients and this may be a focus of further research.

-Despite these interesting findings, there were some limitations.
-The sample size was small and due to the small sample size we could not differentiate between the subtypes of AN (restricting vs. binge eating/purging), length of illness duration and their stage of recovery.
-Moreover, all patients were female.
-Thus, the results are not generalizable to males.
-From our perspective, the lack of generalizability is a main problem of research in the area of MT for people with eating disorders, and specifically AN.
-RCT are required.
+Despite these interesting findings the study did present some limitations.
+Due to the fact that the size of the sample was quite small we were unable to differentiate between the subtypes of AN (restricting vs. binge-eating/purging), the duration of the illness and the stage of recovery.
+Moreover, the patients were all female.
+Thus, the results cannot be generalised to males.
+From our own perspective a lack of generalisability is a fundamental concern with respect to research related to MT practised with a view to assisting people with eating disorders and, more specifically, with regard to AN.
+Randomized Controlled Trials would be required.

-Author Contributions： E.C. designed the study; C.R. performed the research; E.C. and C.R. analyzed data; E.C. wrote the paper.
-All authors have read and agreed to the published version of the manuscript.
+Author Contributions: E.C. designed the study; C.R. performed the research; E.C. and C.R. analyzed the data; E.C. wrote the paper.
+Both authors have read and agreed to publish this version of the manuscript.

-Conflicts of Interest： The authors are professional music therapists.
+Conflicts of Interest: The authors are professional music therapists.